Multimedia Datasets for Anomaly Detection: A Review: Video anomaly datasets

-Initial datasets for video based anomaly detection consisted of simple events, scenarios, and a very constrained amount of anomalies.
-The anomalies are mainly performed by a group of people intentionally and therefore lack a natural flow of events.
-They are of very short duration too.
-The presence of a few rare objects or events in clean background events was regarded anomaly there.
-Some examples of such datasets are Canoe (a boat occurs in scene one time and this is regarded anomaly), UMN (few people acted for sudden evacuation which is regarded anomaly here), Web (panic-escape, crowd fighting is regarded anomaly), Subway entrance/exit (the wrong direction is regarded anomaly), various sub-clips in abnormal behavior dataset (appearance of only one type of rare object/event), etc. Later datasets were consists of more types of anomalies and scene variability such as UCSD, AVENUE, ARENA, ShanghaiTech.
-In contrast, some recently developed datasets are gigantic in terms of duration and variability of scene and events such as UCF-Crime, VIRAT, LV, ADOC, HTA, Rodriguez’s, etc. They leverage the online sources of CCTV footage and public videos and curate large databases of realistic video clips from our daily life.
-The developed dataset over time for anomaly detection offers a rich and large collection of datasets.
-They are equipped with a variety of events, actions, the scene complexity level of scene and events and thus offers a large collection to select application-specific dataset for anomaly modeling.
-Some datasets are suitable for generic scene monitoring, such as UCSD, ADOC, AVENUE, ShanghaiTech, etc., while others are suitable for specific classes of anomaly detection such as Subway entrance/exit, UMN, Web, i-Lids, etc. Further, some datasets offering detection of specific anomaly classes are important datasets to be used for frameworks intended for life-threatening event detection, such as UCF-Crime, LV, NVIDIA AI CITY, etc.
+There are more than 30 publicly available video datasets that are currently being used for the purpose of anomaly detection.
+Initial datasets are comprised of simple events and scenarios with a very constrained amount of anomalies.
+The anomalies are performed by a group of actors and therefore lack the natural flow of events.
+They are of very short duration as well.
+The presence of a few rare objects or events in unimodal background events was regarded as anomaly in these datasets.
+Some examples of such datasets are Canoe~\cite{jodoin2008modeling} (a boat occurring once in the scene is regarded anomaly), UMN~\cite{xyz} (few people acting for sudden evacuation is regarded anomaly here), Web~\cite{xyz} (panic-escape and crowd fighting regarded as anomaly), Subway entrance/exit~\cite{adam2008robust} (movement in wrong direction regarded as anomaly), various sub-clips in abnormal behavior dataset (appearance of only one type of rare object/event), etc.